mitre/caldera/README.md

 less than 60 seconds.

 Start a [54ndc47 agent](https://github.com/mitre/caldera/wiki/Plugin:-sandcat) on the same computer as CALDERA.
-Do this by opening a terminal and pasting in the correct delivery command your operating system.
+Do this by opening a terminal and pasting in the correct delivery command for your operating system.
 You should be welcomed by a log message indicating the agent has sent a "beacon" to CALDERA.

 Move to a browser, at 127.0.0.1:8888, logging in with the credentials admin:admin.